 "You Go, Glen Coco!"
-The Benefits of Being Happy for Other People
+Learning How to Be Happy for Other People

 On feeling affirmed by others' success

-This Tuesday was October 3rd, commonly known by those who regularly use teen comedies from the 1990s to communicate their feelings as “Mean Girls Day.”
+October 3rd has become known by those who regularly use teen comedies from the 1990’s to communicate their feelings as “Mean Girls Day.”

 Do you remember Mean Girls?